SciBorgs/FTCProjects/assignment2.md

 If you need help with any part of this assignment, at least one FRC programming head should be at every meeting, so feel free to ask for help there.
 You can also contact us by email, at [insert appropriate email].

-Starting next week, we will be using GitHub classroom for managing these assignments, so once that's set up you can contact us there as well.
+Note that starting next week, we will be using GitHub for all projects.

 ## Submission